MikeandIkes123/ML-Projects/README.md

 # ML-Projects

-Some Machine Learning Projects I did this semester.
+Some Machine Learning Projects I did Fall 2024.
 Used Pytorch and TensorFlow extensively to train models.